XRPLF/xrpl-dev-portal/content/concepts/transactions/payments/checks.md

 - If your intended recipient blocks direct payments from stranger using deposit authorization, a check is a good alternative.

+- Flexible check cashes.
+Specify a min amount up to maxamount to cash.

 ### Use Case: Payment Authorization